 Habitat: Twinleaf grows in the rich loamy soils of woodlands that have moderate moisture and flowers in the dappled light of spring before full tree leafout.
 It grows from underground rhizomes which do not produce offshoots.

 Names: The genus, Jeffersonia, is named for the 3rd President of the U.S., Thomas Jefferson.
 This was an honorary designation due to his great interest in Botany and it was also his favorite wildflower.
 The species, diphylla, is from the two Greek words di for 'two' and phyllon for 'leaf' and meaning two leaves on the stem but here meaning two leaflets that 'look like' two leaves.
-There are only two species in the genus Jeffersonia the other being Jeffersonia W. Bartram known as Jeffersonia, which has similar characteristics to the present species but is Asian.
+There are only two species in the genus Jeffersonia the other being Jeffersonia W. Bartram known simply as Jeffersonia, which has similar characteristics to the present species but is Asian.
 The author names for the plant classification are: First to classify was '(L.)' which refers to Carl Linnaeus (1707-1778), Swedish botanist and the developer of the binomial nomenclature of modern taxonomy.
-His work was updated by ‘Pers.’ which is for Christiaan Hendrik Persoon (1761-1836), South African born botanist, educated in Europe, maintained a large herbarium, published Synopsis Plantarum, describing 20,000 species, but best known for his work in the fungi.
+He named it Podophyllum diphyllum in 1753.
+His work was updated and the name changed in 1805 by ‘Pers.’ which is for Christiaan Hendrik Persoon (1761-1836), South African born botanist, educated in Europe, maintained a large herbarium, published Synopsis Plantarum, describing 20,000 species, but best known for his work in the fungi.

 Above: Twinleaf flowers from early May to late May depending on the season.
 The leaf stalks further lengthen after flowering.
 Flowers are solitary on a leafless scape - which is the aerial section of the underground stem.